anthonyvalera/magicboard/README.md

 # Magic Posts

 For this Magic afternoon, we're going use a combination of GET and POST requests to retrieve and solve puzzles.
-Each puzzle can be found on this url by making GET requests from `/1` to `/30`.
+Each puzzle can be found on [this URL](https://magicposts.herokuapp.com/) by making GET requests from `/1` to `/30`.
 Puzzles range in difficulty/points and can be solved by making a POST request to the same URL.

 ## Registering your team
 To register your team, make a POST request in JSON to `/register`: